prescottprue/code-watch/README.md

 A number of providers offer free coverage or dependency status reporting for open source projects, but for private project, the pricing model is often prohibitive.
 The problem is often compounded further by a large team size.

-Code Watch has the goal of providing an application which can be fully self hosted to allow for costs to scale with usage.
+Code Watch has the goal of providing an application which can be self hosted to allow for costs to scale with usage.
 For low amounts of usage, platforms like [Fly.io](https://fly.io) offer free Postgres instances.
+NOTE: Currently Google Cloud Storage is used for less to maintain (instead of a self hosted solution like Minio) - as called out below, if there is intrest, storage through Minio can be implemented.

 ## Features